 Other anticipated changes, specifically IR35 were delayed, while the biggest overhaul in HR Employment Law came with the introduction of the Good Work Plan, which came into force in April 2020.

-NORI HR & Employment Law have summarised the changes that will effect business owners and employees in your business in a variety of areas.
+NORI HR & Employment Law has summarised the changes that will affect business owners and employees in your business in a variety of areas.

 In Detail – HR Employment Law Changes in 2020

 Executive pay ratio reports published – 1st January 2020

 New regulations under the Companies Act 2006 require UK-listed companies with more than 250 employees to report on the pay ratio between their chief executive and their average worker as part of their annual company reporting requirements.

 Holiday carry over into 2021 & 2022 – 27th March 2020